developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/settings/index.md

 ### Usage Notes

 * Enterprise Keyboard can be used only after the device is unlocked.
-* Tab focus and the displayed layout sometimes do not match.
+* The layout tab name shown is sometimes NOT that of the layout being displayed.
-* After deleting any text, the alpha-numeric tab is displayed regardless of the default setting.
+* After deleting any text, the alpha-numeric tab is displayed regardless of the default display setting.
-* If pop-up on key-press option is disabled, but on key long press for secondary text pop-up can be seen.
+* Key pop-ups are displayed on long-press for secondary text, even if the pop-up option is disabled.
-* Sometimes pop-up on key-press does not display a pop-up.
+* The Pop-up on Key-press option functions intermittently.
-* Sometimes Emoji key doesn't list the emoji character.
+* The emoji key does not always display the emoji character.
-* Shift key unlock do not work on single tap.
+* Unlocking the shift key requires a double-tap.
-* Enterprise-Keyboard Preference and Text-Correction settings do not work as expected in all type of input fields.
-Behavior vary based on type of input field.
+* Behavior of text correction and other EKB preference settings can vary based on the input field type.

 Enterprise Keyboard Settings are accessed through the Android Settings panel: